darsain/sly/README.md

 	// Mixed options
 	scrollBy:      0,       // Number of pixels/items for one mouse scroll event.
 0 to disable mouse scrolling.
+	moveBy:        300,     // Number of pixels to move per second in continuous animations (forward/backward).
 	dragging:      0,       // Enable navigation by dragging the SLIDEE.
 	elasticBounds: 0,       // Stretch SLIDEE position limits when dragging past borders.
 	speed:         0,       // Animations speed in milliseconds.
 0 to disable animations.